Home Legal Product Disclosure Statement

 • Legally Binding – A Limit Order will become binding as and from the time that your Instructions are received by Us.
 You may cancel a Limit Order at any time before the Target Rate is reached either via your Online account with Us or by giving Us notice by telephone.
 You may not cancel a Limit Order after the Target Rate has been reached, whether or not we have notified you that the Target Rate has been reached.
 When the Target Rate is triggered, we will notify your and upon such notification, you will be legally bound by the transaction.

-• Target Rate – The Target Rate will be deemed to have been reached only when the exchange rate nominated in your Limit Order has been filled with our provider.
+• Target Rate – The Target Rate will be deemed to have been reached only when the required exchange rate has been filled with our provider.
 This will occur when the rate you have nominated has been exceeded by an amount that includes our Margin.
 You may find that, in some cases, the exchange rate spikes and falls with the result being that the exchange rate you have nominated in your Limit Order has been reached but it may not get filled due to limited liquidity in the market.
 For the avoidance of doubt, we will not fill your Limit Order in those circumstances.

 • Payment – As soon as you receive our notification that the Target Rate has been reached, you must take action to ensure that the funds reach our account by the delivery date (i.e. the payment date required under to the relevant Spot Contract).
 If we do not receive the funds in time, we reserve our right to Terminate the transaction.